-While people flock to Africa to see the ‘big 5’, Nepal has its own awe-inspiring wildlife: rhinoceros, elephants, tigers, gharial crocodiles, deer, and an abundance of bird-life.
+While people flock to Africa to see the ‘big 5’, Nepal has its own awe-inspiring wildlife: rhinoceros, elephants, tigers, gharial crocodiles, deer, and an abundance of bird life.

-Other animals and birds live in and around the park, including elephants, gharial crocodiles, deer, and vultures.
+Many other animals and birds live in and around the park, including elephants, gharial crocodiles, deer, and vultures.

 Tiger Tops’ Tharu Lodge, on the edge of Chitwan, offers a range of lovely safari options.

 I took a sunset bicycle tour down to the banks of the Narayani River.
-I also joined the Homestay’s jeep tour within the park, and was the only client.
+I also joined the Homestay’s jeep tour within the park, and was the only visitor.
 We ended up spending several hours in the park.

-Bardia National Park, in the far west of Nepal, is much less-visited than Chitwan, so offers a more rugged safari experience.
+Bardia National Park, in the far west of Nepal, is much less visited than Chitwan, so offers a more rugged safari experience.

 The Karnali River runs very close to Bardia, so a unique way of experiencing this park is to combine it with a ten-day white-water rafting trip down the Karnali.

 Bird enthusiasts will love Koshi Tappu, on Nepal’s eastern plains.
 It also makes for an excellent day trip from Pokhara.

 The wetland area is home to nearly 500 bird species.
 You can spot various species of storks, ducks, geese, eagles, terns, lapwings, kingfishers and more.